Strategic communications for companies, causes, and leaders working where technology and policy collide

 Engagements typically fall into a few categories:

 Sam holds a degree in Government and Classics from Georgetown University.
-He’s based in Washington, DC.

-Subscribe for analysis on the collision between technology and policy.
+Recent essays at The Translation Problem – analysis on the collision between technology and policy.

 For new engagements, reach out below.